 We use a small moleskine notebook, but you can use any type of sturdy notebook.
 Having unlined pages is ideal for the letterbox stamps, so a small sketchbook would work really well.

-- Find a stamp that represents your family.
-We use a pineapple stamp (like this one) because of Joel's Hawaiian heritage, and because I don't have a lot of stamps so that seemed to work best.
+Find a stamp that represents your family.
+We use a pineapple stamp because of my husband’s Hawaiian heritage, and because I had it on hand.